-So, my advice to you is to get an automatic knife shar
+So, my advice to you is to get an automatic knife sharpener.
+LIN

 Participants made California Roll with Dungeness Crab from Washington, Spicy Tuna with Yellowfin Tuna from San Diego, Hand Roll with King Salmon from New Zealand.
 Our next class is on March 25th and we have classes every month.
 To view the details and register, click here. #SaturdayBrunch #2017 #LunchTrip #SushiClasses #Tools #Surprises

-So-called Sashimi knife is what's referred as Yanagiba (willow blade), because of it long thin shape.
+The so-called Sashimi knife is what's referred to as Yanagiba (willow blade), because of its long thin shape.

 Yanagiba is designed solely to cut fish, specifically to slice to make sashimi.
-For this reason, the blade is sharpened only on onside, "Single Bevel", leaving the other side flat so that the edge of the sashimi piece will have straight edge, which Japanese considered to be more appetizing.
+For this reason, the blade is sharpened only on one side, "Single Bevel", leaving the other side flat so that the edge of the sashimi piece will have a straight edge, which the Japanese considered to be more appetizing.
 The reason for a long length is to slice the fish with one stroke.

 This is yet another question that I get asked frequently.